NuGet/Home/designs/RestoreAndBuildCompatibility.md

 A further complication is the fact that the .NET SDK is selected on a project basis, but the NuGet implementation in VS will always be one.

 Finally, the .NET SDK has a minimumMSBuildVersion that limits the versions of MSBuild.exe and in turn Visual Studio that the .NET SDK requires to succesfully work.

+At this point, we do not have a lot of feedback about this problem, but any potential change needs to account for this scenario.

 ## Who are the customers